rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-onos-updated/README.md

 <img src="../../.supporting-files/lab06-onos/vid02.gif" >

-12. Let us call this ongoing terminal as the `left-hand-side terminal` or `Terminal 1`.
+2. Let us call this ongoing terminal as the `left-hand-side terminal` or `Terminal 1`.

+## Starting Karaf

-13. Open another terminal.
+1. Open another terminal.
 Let us call this new terminal as ``right-hand-side-terminal` or `Terminal 2`.
 Use SSH on `Terminal 2` to log in to your VM.
 Check the output of the following command in `terminal 2`:
 ```shell
 cat /etc/lsb-release
 ```